tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 child relationships restricted.

 Another factor is the placement of the variable, which can determine where it can be used within the function.
-In our case, you can see the third function within the object being held in the `scopedVariable` key.
+In our case, we can see the third function within the object being held in the `scopedVariable` key.
 Currently, the placement of the variable `within` makes it inaccessible for reference with calls to the function or other functions at the same scope level.
 This is due to it belonging to the `scopedVariable` scope.
 No where outside of this can assign or mutate the variable with another value.
 The function would have to provide